-- 21. The Provider shall: - a) Have regard to the state of technological development and to the cost of implementing any measures, provide a level of security (including appropriate technical and organisational measures) appropriate to the harm that might result from unauthorised or unlawful processing of personal data or the accidental loss, damage or destruction of personal data and the nature of that personal data. - b) Ensure that access to the personal data is limited to those employees who need access to meet the Provider's obligations under this Agreement. - c) Take reasonable steps to ensure the reliability of their personnel who have access to Isabella Crowdy's controlled personal data, which shall include ensuring that all staff engaged by the Provider: understand the confidential nature of the personal data; have received appropriate training in data protection prior to their use of the data; and have signed a written undertaking that they understand and will act in accordance with their responsibilities for confidentiality under contract.
+- 21. The Provider shall: - a) Have regard to the state of technological development and to the cost of implementing any measures, provide a level of security (including appropriate technical and organisational measures) appropriate to the harm that might result from unauthorised or unlawful processing of Personal Data or the accidental loss, damage or destruction of Personal Data and the nature of that Personal Data. - b) Ensure that access to the Personal Data is limited to those employees who need access to meet the Provider's obligations under this Agreement. - c) Take reasonable steps to ensure the reliability of their personnel who have access to Pascal Bates' controlled Personal Data, which shall include ensuring that all staff engaged by the Provider: understand the confidential nature of the Personal Data; have received appropriate training in data protection prior to their use of the data; and have signed a written undertaking that they understand and will act in accordance with their responsibilities for confidentiality under contract.

-- d) Ensure that it has properly configured access rights for its staff, including a welldefined starters and leavers process to ensure appropriate access control. - e) Ensure that suitable and effective authentication processes are established and used to protect personal data. - f) Ensure that the personal data is backed up on a regular basis and that any backup data is subject to vigorous security measures as necessary to protect the availability, integrity and confidentiality of the data - g) Implement robust and tested business continuity measures to protect the confidentiality, integrity and availability of Isabella Crowdy's controlled personal data. - h) Encrypt data transferred electronically in accordance with national standards. - Ensure that employees are not able to access data remotely, e.g. from home or via their own electronic device or internet portal, other than through a secure electronic network and in accordance with an organisational remote working policy. - j) Only dispose of data securely and confidentially when it requires disposal.
+- d) Ensure that it has properly configured access rights for its staff, including a welldefined starters and leavers process to ensure appropriate access control. - e) Ensure that suitable and effective authentication processes are established and used to protect Personal Data. - f) Ensure that the Personal Data is backed up on a regular basis and that any back-up data is subject to vigorous security measures as necessary to protect the availability, integrity and confidentiality of the data - g) Implement robust and tested business continuity measures to protect the confidentiality, integrity and availability of Pascal Bates' controlled Personal Data. - h) Encrypt data transferred electronically in accordance with national standards. - Ensure that employees are not able to access data remotely, e.g. from home or via their own electronic device or internet portal, other than through a secure electronic network and in accordance with an organisational remote working policy. - j) Only dispose of data securely and confidentially when it requires disposal.